 Before beginning her coaching career, Patti worked for six years as a water safety and swim instructor aide, gaining valuable experience teaching and mentoring young swimmers.
 After graduating, she also served as a manager for her collegiate swim team, supporting day-to-day operations and team coordination.

 Patti joined the Hedingham Sharks as an Assistant Coach in 2022 and was promoted to Head Coach in 2023.
-In 2024, she led the team to a division championship title and continues to inspire swimmers with her energy, expertise, and enthusiasm.
+In 2024 and 2025, she led the team to a division championship title and continues to inspire swimmers with her energy, expertise, and enthusiasm.

 aidon Lee was born in Queens, New York, and moved to North Carolina in 2020.
 He’s been in the water since he was 2 years old and began swimming competitively at age 8, all while also training in Tae-Kwon-Do.
 Over the years, he has competed with several teams, including the CIY Barracudas, TYDE, and TAC Titans.